 … Read Managing Multiparty Negotiations

-Increasingly in the business world, negotiators must compete not only with their counterpart across the table but also with others fighting for the same deal.
-A procurement officer may announce to a longtime supplier that she is putting their contract up for an auction for the first time, for example.
-Or competitors bidding for a … Read More
+Often in business negotiations, we must compete not only with a counterpart across the table but also with others fighting for the same deal.
+A procurement officer may announce to a longtime supplier that she is putting their contract up for an auction.
+Or bidders for a company might be invited to negotiate elements of … Read In Negotiauctions, Try a Game-Changing Move

 In business negotiation, a win-win agreement may be the ultimate goal, but it can sometimes prove elusive.
 Here, we offer four strategies from experts at the Program on Negotiation at Harvard Law School on how to create win-win situations in even the trickiest negotiations.